Maitland, Florida: Maitland Public Library

 The city of Maitland has its own library, independent of the Orange County Library System.
 The Maitland Public Library is a non-profit organization that originated in 1896, with a donation of 360 books housed in the home of a local teacher.
 As the collection grew, it moved to a small local storefront open once a week.
 In 1907, residents worked to develop plans and gather funds to construct a designated library building.
 Less than a year later in 1908, the Maitland Public Library was officially opened.

 Multiple additions have been made to the building, but the Maitland Public Library has continued to operate from the same location for over 100 years.
 However, the library is currently preparing to move to a new, larger building, garnering support through the Maitland Public Library Project.
 In 2024, Maitland voters approved a $14 million dollar plan to build the updated, 20,000 square foot library facility.
 The current building is 12,300 square feet.
-Architectural design is currently underway, and there is not yet a date for expected completion.
+Designed by HBM Architects in Cleveland, Ohio, the new building is expected to open in the second half of 2027.

 Today, the library has over 96,000 items in its collections.
 It offers Maitland residents a variety of items for check-out, including a large selection of e-books and audiobooks.
 Special collections include an Audubon Collection, and Library of Things.
 The library also offers free classes and events.

 The Maitland Public Library is run by a director and a board of trustees.
 The current director is Stacie A. Larson.